GaganRao01/auro-task-2/README.md

 ### ⚠️ Current Limitations
 The current Auro Tutor has several critical issues that negatively impact the user experience:

-#### **Reading Module Limitations:**
+#### **Reading Module Limitations for each chapters inside the course content:**
-1. **Content Unawareness** – The Tutor cannot access or process reading material, making it ineffective for content-specific questions.
+1. **Content awareness** – The Tutor has access or processes reading material, but is ineffective of understanding the material.
+It answers the first question but does'nt answer the follow up questions accurately when the follow-up question is a different topic from the first question. provides only basic definitions, lacking depth, personalie and real-world examples.
-2. **Copy Restriction** – Users cannot copy text, limiting note-taking and research capabilities.
+3. **Copy Restriction** – Users cannot copy text, limiting note-taking and research capabilities.
-3. **Lack of Contextual Understanding** – Responses are often generic and fail to consider highlighted text.
+4. **Lack of Contextual Understanding** – Responses are often generic and rule oreiented fail to provide an personalized answer.

 #### **Video Module Limitations:**
 4. **Lack of Temporal Context** – The Tutor does not understand questions tied to specific video timestamps (e.g., "Explain what was said at 2:30").